 - Badass Beard: Like Singh, he has a beard and is an active cop.
 He is nor badass nor bearded (only has a soul patch) in the post-Flashpoint timeline.

 - Beware the Nice Ones: Despite being a Benevolent Boss, he is not afraid to lash out on you if you're not doing your job (properly or at all).

 - Canon Foreigner: Never appeared in the comics, only the 1990 and 2014 series.

 - Da Chief: Of CCPD in the Flashpoint timeline.

 - Dead Alternate Counterpart: For the Julio Mendez of Earth-90.

 - Demoted to Extra: He is one of the main characters of the 90s Flash series (kinda like the "equivalent" of Cisco).
 Here, he appears in an Alternate Timeline created by Barry replacing the regular chief and later is only used to show how deadly is Yorkin's power.

 - Kicked Upstairs: From an ordinary forensic scientist but regular main cast member in the 90s Flash series to Da Chief of CCPD in an Alternate Timeline.

-- Reasonable Authority Figure: Singh already is one, but Flashpoint!
-Julio is more apporachable.
+- Reasonable Authority Figure: Singh already is one, but Flashpoint Julio is more approachable.

-- Remake Cameo: Desert first played Julio Mendez in the 1990s Flash show, where he was Barry Allen's Black Best Friend.
+- Remake Cameo: Desert first played Julio Mendez in the 1990s Flash show, where he was Barry Allen's Token Black Friend.

 - We Hardly Knew Ye: There was few information on him in his two appearances since Yorkin kills him off in the second.